 Stir-fries, the perfect weeknight fix.
 They’re quick to put together while also providing a balanced meal all in one bowl—they’re essentially the ideal family dinner.
 But even though they’re such an easy dish, the technique deserves a bit of attention if you want to master the process.
-Here are a nine simple ways to bump up the quality of your stir-fry.
+Here are a nine simple ways to bump up the quality of your stir-fry tonight.

 1. Prepare all the ingredients before turning on the heat